 - Additional department application requirements

-- An English major, as such, is not regarded as indispensable background, but a substantial number of undergraduate English courses will normally be expected to appear in the applicant’s record.
+- An English major is not required, but successful completion of a substantial number of undergraduate English courses is generally expected..

-- Generally, successful candidates will have earned a 3.5 average in English courses.
+- Generally, successful candidates will have earned a 3.5 average (or comparable) in English courses.

-- Applicants with specially recommended ability but insufficient background - in extent or balance of previous studies - will be advised to improve their preparation and will usually be asked to take an appropriate number of departmental undergraduate courses.
+- Applicants with insufficient background in literary studies may be advised to improve their preparation by taking an appropriate number of departmental undergraduate courses.
 Applicants must complete such preparatory course work before being eligible for admission to the graduate program.

 - Additional Recommendation for Graduate Admission form